-The Applicant Portal will be open for a one-week submission window, during which applicants will have access to complete and submit Part 2 of the application.
+The Applicant Portal will be open for a one-week submission window outlined in the application calendar, during which applicants will have access to complete and submit Part 2 of the application.
 Applicants will not have access to the portal prior to the dates below.
 However, we urge you to use this document to prepare your Part 2 responses and material well in advance so you will have them ready to upload once the system opens.
 We recommend applicants set up calendar reminders to avoid missing the submission window.
 All times are Eastern.